imransai/Depth-Coefficients-4-DepthCompletion/README.md

 We use the [KITTI depth completion dataset](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) for training our network.
 KITTI depth completion dataset provides Velodyne HDL-64E as raw lidar scans as input and provide semi-dense annotated ground-truth data for training (see the paper [Sparsity Invariant CNNs](https://arxiv.org/abs/1708.06500)).
 But what makes our case interesting is how we subsample the 64R raw lidar scans to make it 32R, 16R lidar-scans respectively.
 We needed to split the lidar rows based on azimuth angle in lidar space (see our paper), so we required [KITTI raw dataset](http://www.cvlibs.net/datasets/kitti/raw_data.php) to access the raw lidar scans, skip the desired number of rows and then project the lidar scans in the image plane.
 We provide a sample matlab code that can do the data-mapping between KITTI's depth completion and raw dataset and generate the subsampled data which is used for training eventually.
 So the steps to prepare the subsampled data are:

 1. Download the KITTI depth completion dataset, importantly the annotated ground-truth data, and the manually selected validation and test dataset.
 2. Download the KITTI raw dataset.
 Create 'KITTI_Raw' directory in ./Data/ and copy the raw_data_downloader script provided in that folder.
-For downloading all raw data from the KITTI websites, just run the .sh script from the command line:
+For downloading all raw data from the KITTI websites, then cd to the 'KITTI_Raw' directory run the .sh script from the command line:

 ./raw_data_downloader.sh